codeship/screencast-storyboards/storyboards/django-github-appengine.md

-Deploying Django from GitHub to AppEngine
+Deploying Django from GitHub to App Engine
 ======================

-In this screencast we're gonna deploy a Django application from a GitHub repository to AppEngine using the Codeship.
+In this screencast we're gonna deploy a Django application from a GitHub repository to App Engine using the Codeship.